viperleed/viperleed/doc/content/viperleed_calc.rst

     pip install viperleed

-The ``viperleed calc`` package is written in Python, but many core parts require the :ref:`TensErLEED<TensErLEED>` source code to be available which is available from the `ViPErLEED GitHub repository:
+The ``viperleed calc`` package is written in Python, but many core parts require the :term:`TensErLEED` source code to be available which is available from the `ViPErLEED GitHub repository:
 Please see the :ref:`installation page<installation>` for further information.